rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 # libcudf C++ Developer Guide {#DEVELOPER_GUIDE}

 This document serves as a guide for contributors to libcudf C++ code.
-Developers should also refer to these additional files for further documentation of libcudf best practices.

-* [Documentation Guide](DOCUMENTATION.md) for guidelines on documenting libcudf code.
-* [Testing Guide](TESTING.md) for guidelines on writing unit tests.
-* [Benchmarking Guide](BENCHMARKING.md) for guidelines on writing unit benchmarks.

 # Overview